qxf2/wisdomofreddit/README.md

 [fh-bigquery:reddit_comments.2008],
 [fh-bigquery:reddit_comments.2009]
 where score>35 and (length(body) - length(replace(body,' ','')) + 1) > 150

-This query will process 450 GB when run.
+NOTE: This query will process 450 GB when run.

 c.
 Export the table to csv format.
 Since the table is big, you will have multiple csvs